fixjs/fixjs.github.io/_posts/2014-12-15-definejs-v022-released.md

             //fulfill when succeeded and pass the fulfillment value fulfill({
               app: window.myApp,
-              log: 'This is just a sample promised object to serve as a promised module!'
+              log: 'This is just a sample promised object!'
             });

           } else {